Permissions Policy HTTP Header: Configuration and Examples

 It’s a good practice to review and update it regularly, more so when adding new features to your website or when security vulnerabilities are discovered.
 Stay informed about best practices and important changes in browsers.

-Can I customize Permissions-Policy for my website?
+Can I customize the Permissions-Policy for my website?

 Yes, you can customize it to fit your website’s specific needs by specifying the correct directives and origins.
 Make sure to test your configuration to ensure compatibility and security.